kvalle/writings/original-lisp.md

     elif exp[0][0] == "label": return label(exp, env)
 ```

-As you can see, `eval` takes two arguments `e` and `a`. `e` is one of the ASTs returned by `parse`, `a` holds a list of associations which represents bindings from atoms to values in the environment.
+As you can see, `eval` takes two arguments `exp` and `env`. `exp` is one of the ASTs returned by `parse`, `env` holds a list of associations which represent bindings from atoms to values in the environment.

-This covers all the cases we need in order to implement the Lisp.
-Now lets look at the implementation of each in turn.
-Keep the structure of `eval` above in mind when we go through each case below.
+We have now covered all the cases we need in order to implement the Lisp.
+Lets look at the implementation of each in turn.
+Keep the structure of `eval` in mind when we go through each case.

-### Evaluatings atoms
+### Evaluating atoms

 The first case we need to cover is when the evaluated expression is an atom.
 The value of an atom is whatever it is bound to in the environment, so we do a lookup of the atom in `env`.